-Welcome to Part 4 of our Web Traffic Blueprint article series, where we explain how to turn a website into an automated traffic generating machine using the WordPress CMS.
+Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to turn a site into an automated traffic machine using the WordPress CMS platform.

 So far, here is what we have covered in this series: